MrMilenko/Pinecone/README.md

 <p align="center">I'm Cleet.
 Cletus T. Pine.</p>

 # PineCone
-* A content sniffer for the Original Xbox.
+* A content discovery tool, for original Xbox DLC and Title Updates.
 # How-To
 * Download the id_database.json
 * Download the appropriate binary for your platform.